 The Civic’s presentation of works by masters like Mozart, Beethoven and Brahms is balanced by its performances of pieces by contemporary American composers.
-Concerts are held at New England Conservatory’s Jordan Hall and the Fine Arts Center at Regis College in Weston, MA.
+Most concerts are held at New England Conservatory’s Jordan Hall.

 For thirty-eight years, Max Hobart, former assistant concertmaster of the BSO, led the orchestra – one of the longest tenures for any symphony orchestra conductor in history.
 After a two-year, worldwide search, Francisco Noya became the new music director in 2017.